cvxpy/GSOC2022/README.md

 - [NumFOCUS's main GSoC page](https://github.com/numfocus/gsoc)

-CVXPY has two potential projects for GSoC 2022.
-The first project is large (350 hours) and the second is medium (175 hours).
-See below for details!

 ## Mentors

 All four CVXPY Maintainers are preparred to serve as Mentors for the projects below.